IPodtsepko/jpeg-transcoding/README.md

 A research project on the topic "Transcoding JPEG images using prediction of DCT coefficients based on a neural network".
 Repository structure:
 - `src/gpegdec.cpp` - the source code of the JPEG decoder;
-- `Makefile` - makefile containing declarations for building the project.
+- `Makefile` - makefile containing declarations for building the project;
+- `models/model.ipynb` - the Jupiter notebook in which the DCT coefficients are processed.

 ## Usage